MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 # Curate an existing topic using multilingual in Viva Topics

-In Viva Topics you can use the multilingual feature to curate and edit a topic page in English, French, German, and Spanish.
+In Viva Topics, you can use the multilingual feature to curate and edit a topic page in English, French, German, and Spanish.

 > [!Note]
 > A topic page much be created and curated in the tenant's default langage before it can be translated using the multilingual feature in Viva Topics.